Ben O'Donoghue: Publishing

 O'Donoghue has released four cookbooks with Hardie Grant Books, Outdoor: Grill Your Way Round the World; Ben's Barbeque; At Home With Ben – a snapshot of his stellar cooking career and Ben's Barbecue Bible – a culmination of all things barbecuing.
 His fourth book, Ben's Meat Bible, was released in 2015.
-He has also has been a regular contributor to major food magazines including writing for Delicious for 10 years.
+He has also been a regular contributor to major food magazines including writing for Delicious for 10 years.

 Restaurants

-O'Donoghue is the owner of three Brisbane restaurants and retail fronts – Billykart Kitchen, Billykart West End and Billykart Bar.
+O'Donoghue was the owner of three Brisbane restaurants and retail fronts – Billykart Kitchen, Billykart West End and Billykart Bar.
+He sold Billykart Kitchen in Annerley in July 2021.
+His company behind Billykart West End had administrators appointed in April 2023.

 Personal life

 O'Donoghue currently lives in Australia with his wife, Dee, and their three children, Ruby, Herb and Cash.